Gender inequality in South Korea: Confucianism

-Wartime Forced Sex Slavery
+Wartime sex slavery

 During World War II, thousands of young Korean women (Japanese citizens at that time) were forcibly recruited to work as prostitutes or "comfort women" by contracts with Korean brothels to serve for the Japanese Imperial Army.

 Kim Hak Sun stated an officer harmed and threatened her by saying that she would be killed if she did not obey him.
 She was then brutally raped.
 Together with other 4 young Korean women, she had to be a "hygienic tool used by Japanese soldiers to satisfy their sexual desire."
 In the comfort station, the victims aged between 17 and 22 had to deal with about 7 to 8 Japanese soldiers a day in small rooms that were separated from one another by cloth.
 Lee Yong-soo was sixteen when she was forced to become a comfort woman.
 She recalls that on average, she was forced into sexual relations with four to five men a day and did not have any rest even when she was menstruating.
 She also says that she "suffered electrical torture, was beaten and was cut by a soldier's knife."
 She learned to submit, not wanting to be shocked or beaten again.